PixelMemories/uFS/README.md

 # NOTES
 Please ensure there is no corrupted DISKFILE present before mounting.
-Our program is a little finicky and may fail its getattr or readdir leading to a mounting failure.
+The program is a little finicky and may fail its getattr or readdir leading to a mounting failure.
 If it does, please end the mounting process, run a make clean and rm DISKFILE, then remount and the benchmarks should run.